maorm36/newFuncLang/README.md

 +------------------------------------------------------------------------------------------------------+ <br />

 Then the user can choose to initiate the prewritten test suite by entering Y or to run code that is written on lambda file that is stored on the user's machine.

-If the user entered N from that point, then the following screen will appear: <br />
+If the user entered N from that point, then the following screen will appear:

 +-----------------------------------------------------+ <br />
 |	enter path for the file with .lambda suffix	        | <br />
 |	>>>								                                  | <br />